Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 In terms of security, a metal bike shed would be most secure because they usually have reinforced hinges and often a protective hood covering the lock.
 Vulnerable doors on wooden sheds make them the least secure, while plastic probably falls somewhere in the middle.

-2. Bike storage tent
+2. Outdoor Bike storage tent

 Bike storage tents are portable, durable, inexpensive temporary bike shelters that are easy to assemble and disassemble.
 Typically they’re made from heavy-duty vinyl and polyester.
 Bike storage tents can protect bikes from the weather (except the cold, of course!) and keep them clean and dry.
 They can usually hold two bikes.
 It’s an inexpensive bike storage solution.